CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: Experiments

 \subsection{Experimental Setup}

-We evaluate post-training effects on seven instruction-tuned LLMs from three model families: Qwen~3, Gemma~3, and LLaMA~3.1/3.3.
+We evaluate post-training effects on seven instruction-tuned LLMs from three model families: Qwen~3, Gemma~3, and Llama~3.1/3.3.
 The models span a broad range of scales, including industry-sized models up to 80B parameters, enabling analysis at a practical deployment scale.
 We group models into three size categories: \textbf{large} (70B/80B), \textbf{medium} (8–14B), and \textbf{small} (4B).
 Qwen~3 Next 80B follows a mixture-of-experts architecture, while all other models are dense.
-All experiments are conducted on instruction-tuned models, reflecting the common setting where aligned third-party models are further adapted rather than retrained from base checkpoints (further details in Appendix~\ref{app:models}).
+All experiments are conducted on instruction-tuned models, reflecting the common setting in which aligned third-party models are further adapted rather than retrained from base checkpoints (see App.~\ref{app:models}).

-We study post-training in two domains, legal and medical, using two widely adopted algorithms: instruction fine-tuning (IFT) \citep{zhang2025instructiontuninglargelanguage} and preference optimization via DPO \citep{rafailov2024directpreferenceoptimizationlanguage}.
-For further details on the post-training algorithms, see Appendix~\ref{app:posttraining}.
+We study post-training in two domains, legal and medical, using two widely adopted algorithms: IFT\citep{zhang2025instructiontuninglargelanguage} and DPO \citep{rafailov2024directpreferenceoptimizationlanguage} (see App.~\ref{app:posttraining}).
 For each domain, we rely on curated post-training mixtures that combine general and domain-specific data.
 The IFT mixture contains 60k examples (50\% domain-specific), and the preference mixture contains 126k examples (40\% domain-specific).
-Full details on data sources and mixture construction are provided in Appendix~\ref{app:data-mixtures}.
+Full details on data sources and mixtures are provided in Appendix~\ref{app:data-mixtures}.

-To isolate the effects of post-training, we use a fixed training configuration across all models, domains, and algorithms.
-Each model is trained for a single epoch per post-training method using identical hyperparameters, without model-specific tuning.
-All training runs are executed on a HyperPod cluster with 8$\times$H200 GPU nodes; complete training settings are reported in Appendix ~\ref{app:hyperparameters}.
-All model variants are evaluated using the CapTrack evaluation suite.
+To isolate post-training effects, we use a fixed training configuration across all models and domains.
+Each model is trained on a HyperPod cluster with 8$\times$H200 GPU nodes for a single epoch per post-training method (for complete training settings see App. ~\ref{app:hyperparameters}).
 Inference is performed with vLLM~\citep{kwon2023efficient} using fixed decoding parameters (App.~\ref{app:inference}).
-We repeat each evaluation with three random seeds and report the average results.
+All model variants are evaluated with CapTrack three times with different seeds to report the averaged results.